Praise, Don't Tease, And Other Tips To Help Kids With Their Weight

 If you're a parent, you know your kids often do what they see you do.
 Wilfley often works with entire families to develop healthy eating and exercise habits.

 "A parent might eat only one meal a day and model that for their child," Wilfley says.
-"We know optimally kids eat three meals a day with one to two planned snacks."
-Wilfley advocates parents establish their own regular eating, sleeping and exercise routines so their child can follow suit.
+"We know, optimally, kids eat three meals a day with one to two planned snacks."
+Wilfley advocates that parents establish their own regular eating, sleeping and exercise routines so their child can follow suit.